springfall2008/batpred/README.md

 rate_low_match_export - False          # Start with this at False but you can try it as True if you want to charge at higher rates to export even more
 ```

+If you have a fixed export rate then instead set:

+combine_discharge_slots - True         # As these rates have fixed longer periods then a single slot is fine
+discharge_slot_split - 5               # Optimise discharge length in 5 minute chunks
+calculate_discharge_first - True       # Set to true to force export often or False to only export excess
+rate_high_threshold: 1.0               # Consider all slots for export

 ## FAQ

   - I've installed Batbred but I don't see the correct entities: